grafana/tempo/docs/sources/tempo/configuration/ipv6.md

 This sample listen configuration will allow the gRPC and HTTP servers to listen on IPv6, and configure the various memberlist components to enable IPv6.

 NOTE: If using the Helm chart, set `http_listen_port: 3100` as the pod ports are hard-coded to 3100.
+The Jsonnet files are configured to use 3200 by default.

 ```yaml
 memberlist: